FAQ

 • a date not older than one year before the MyLIVE deadline of the current academic year

-If the original document is not in English, you must also provide a translated copy with the original.
-If you have a proof of residence (bill of electricity, of water or…) with the name of a family member or friend and not with your name, you must send:
+If you have a proof of residence (bill of electricity, of water or…) with the name of a family member or friend and not with your name, you must send:•

 •